Bicycling and feminism: Publications

 During the 1890s, many women and some men wrote self-help books in order to help women learn how to ride a bicycle.
 Within these books, they gave tips and personal reflections about the impact of the bicycle on their lives.
 Frances Elizabeth Willard, the national president of the Woman's Christian Temperance Union (WCTU) wrote a book called A Wheel Within A Wheel, in which she discusses the exhilaration and health benefits she received by learning to ride as well as how she used cycling as a compelling social activity to stop men and women from drinking.

 Elizabeth Cady Stanton wrote that the bicycle was a tool which motivated women to gain strength and take on increased roles in society.
 Susan B. Anthony stated in 1896: "Let me tell you what I think of bicycling.
 I think it has done more to emancipate women than anything else in the world.
 I stand and rejoice every time I see a woman ride by on a wheel."

 Beatrice Grimshaw, who went on to a life of travel and adventure, describes a girlhood of Victorian propriety, in which she was: "the Revolting Daughter–as they called them then.
 I bought a bicycle, with difficulty.
 I rode it unchaperoned, mile and miles beyond the limits possible to the soberly trotting horses.
 The world opened before me.
 And as soon as my twenty-first birthday dawned, I went away from home, to see what the world might to give to daughters who revolted."

 Within the experiences of all these women, they indicate a similar experience of the world opening up to them.
 In the literal sense, they could leave the private sphere for the public sphere and in doing so escape the cult of domesticity in which societal norms kept them imprisoned.
 At the same time, they see the potential for new opportunities in which women can take an active role within their community.
 Through these readings, the women begin to see their potential as active and independent members of society.

 Contemporary legal status

+In Afghanistan, under Taliban rule, women are not specifically banned from cycling, but other prohibitions — such as having to dress conservatively, and only leave the house with a male guardian — make cycling extremely difficult.

 In Saudi Arabia, women are banned from cycling for transportation purposes.
 Cycling may be used only for recreation and is subject to various religious restrictions.

 In Iran, cycling in public spaces has been banned under a fatwa since 2016 despite widespread resistance amongst Iranian women.
 Advocates of women cyclists have been attacked by vigilantes.